clemyan/safe-navigation-proxy/README.md

 ### Set

-Besides accessing properties, creating nested properties are also troublesome.
-One often have to create a stack of empty objects in order to create a nested property. `safe-navigation-proxy` simplifies this by supporting assignment propagation.
+Creating nested properties is also troublesome.
+One often has to create a stack of empty objects in order to create a nested property. `safe-navigation-proxy` simplifies this by supporting assignment propagation.

 When assignment propagation is enabled (which is the default), assigning a value to a property of a nil reference sets the referent to (by default) an object with only one own property -- the key-value pair being assigned.